Avengers Academy: "Heroic Age"

 In the wake of the 2008–2009 "Dark Reign" storyline, it was discovered that Norman Osborn had manipulated several young super-powered people for his own purposes.
-Six of these teens are now placed in a program called the Avengers Academy located in the Infinite Avengers Mansion, headed by Henry Pym, with Tigra, Justice, Speedball, and Quicksilver as teachers.
+Six of these teens are now placed in a program called the Avengers Academy located in the Infinite Avengers Mansion, headed by Hank Pym, with Tigra, Justice, Speedball, and Quicksilver as teachers.
 They say the purpose is to teach these youths how to become heroes.
 However, the students soon discover that they were selected because their profiles indicate they are the ones most likely to become villains.
 After finding out the truth, Finesse blackmails Quicksilver to teach her everything he was taught in the Brotherhood of Mutants threatening to expose the fact that he stole the Terrigen Crystals and not the Skrull imposter that he claimed to have committed the crime.

-Pym takes the students to The Raft, the supervillain prison as a part of a scared straight tour.
+Pym takes the students to the Raft, the supervillain prison as a part of a tour.
 During the tour, Hazmat uses an EMP to shut down the prison.
-Hazmat, Mettle, and Veil locate Norman Osborn's cell in order to exact their revenge.
+Hazmat, Mettle, and Veil locate Norman Osborn's cell to exact their revenge.
 Osborn however manipulates their emotions about the secrets Pym is keeping from them and convinces them that he can someday cure them of their individual maladies.

 The students gain notoriety after they defeat Whirlwind.
-However it is revealed to Striker that his mother paid Whirlwind to stage the attack in order to get him some publicity.
+However it is revealed to Striker that his mother paid Whirlwind to stage the attack for publicity.
 Reptil is voted to be student leader but after a confrontation with Mentallo he loses control and nearly kills him.
 His teachers suggest he seek counseling but he refuses to talk to the faculty.
 They then set up a meeting with Jessica Jones, who had similar issues and Reptil finally opens about many of the things that have been troubling him, but keeps his concerns about his fellow students and the academy private.

-Hank Pym finds a way to bring his late wife the Wasp back to life.
+Hank Pym finds a way to bring his late wife, Wasp, back to life.
 But after some convincing and a battle with Absorbing Man, he decides against it because the risks are too great.
 He adopts his old Giant-Man persona as a way of letting go and moving on.